yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
-  <p>Think back to Flag Fest that you played in the Warm Up, and feel free to reference it while answering these questions.</p>
+  <p>Think back to Flag Fest that you played in the Warm Up, and feel free to reference it while answering these questions with the same small group.</p>
   <ul>
     <li>What are some of the HTML elements that were probably used?</li>
     <li>What are some of the things the site <strong>does</strong>?</li>